Tips for Increasing Deliverability on Your Email Campaigns

 Send on a regular schedule.
 Establishing a cadence and sticking with it enhances engagement with your subscribers and also puts a shine on your reputation.
 ISP gatekeepers see spikes in your sending schedule as a red flag.
 Hitting the sweet spot to find the right schedule may take some trial and error, but it is worth the effort.
 Not only will you see a lift in opens and clickthroughs, but also your consistent emailing schedule will improve your Sender Score.

 Implementing the above tips will go a long way toward increasing the deliverability of your emails.
 As you know, getting your message to the recipient is a large part of the battle to win their business.
 While you can continue managing your email program yourself, you might want to consider HIG’s hosted email solution.
-Their pay-as-you-go model gives you the flexibility of paying for the services you really need, allowing you to tailor your email program at an affordable price.

 Stay In Touch